 Participating Countries and Territories: Algeria, Argentina, Armenia, Azerbaijan, Bangladesh, Belarus, Bolivia, Bosnia and Herzegovina, Bulgaria, Burkina Faso, Cambodia, Cameroon, Chile, Colombia, Costa Rica, Côte d’Ivoire, Czech Republic, Ecuador, Egypt, El Salvador, Estonia, Ethiopia, Georgia, Ghana, Guatemala, Haiti, Honduras, Hungary, India, Iraq, Jordan, Kazakhstan, Kyrgyzstan, Laos, Latvia, Lithuania, Malawi, Malaysia, Mali, Moldova, Mongolia, Mozambique, Myanmar (Burma), Nepal, Nicaragua, Nigeria, North Macedonia, Panama, Peru, Romania, Russia, Rwanda, Serbia, South Africa, Sri Lanka, Sudan, Tajikistan, Tanzania, Thailand, Tunisia, Turkey, Turkmenistan, Ukraine, Uruguay, Uzbekistan, Venezuela, Vietnam, West Bank/Gaza, Zambia, Zimbabwe (NOTE: Subject to change.)

+Ready to apply?
 Please contact your local U.S. Embassy or Fulbright Commission for information about how to apply, including specific application deadlines, as this varies by country or territory.

 How we select participants

-Fulbright Teaching Excellence and Achievement fellows are selected through an open competition.
+Fulbright Teaching Excellence and Achievement participants are selected through an open competition.
 Applications are reviewed by U.S. Embassies and/or Fulbright Commissions in participating countries and nominated according to a number of evaluation criteria.
 Preference for applicants who have not participated in another Fulbright program and have not had significant previous professional experience abroad in the last five years (study, teaching, research, or employment).
 The Fulbright Foreign Scholarship Board approves all final nominations.